 Copyblogger writer Brian Clark recounts advertiser David Ogilvy’s commitment to headlines.
 He wrote product catch phrases over and over again, obsessively, until he found the right one.
 While staff at LiNK, a nonprofit organization highlighting the struggle of the North Korean people, may not write as many subject lines as Rolls Royce’s creative director, they’ve also told us subject line splurging is a secret to their email marketing success.

 Don’t let all your hard work go to waste.
 If no one opens your email, then no one will read your beautiful copy, click your perfect CTA, read your inspiring constituent story or, tragically, reach your compelling donation page and make that donation.
 Write 20 subject lines out per list and then decide which one feels right.
 (Or, if you want to get really technical about it, you can test them out!
 More on this below).

-Copyblogger suggests following the 4 Us for the most effective subject lines:
+Copyblogger suggests following these tips for effective subject lines:

 - Useful (provide value – content like videos, infographics about your cause sector, interactive stories are great)